VybCoding/OneWonderLake/replit.md

 - Demonstrate successful civic tech + grassroots organizing model for other communities

 ## Recent Changes
+- **2024-11-25 (v4)**: Added Interest Tracking System + Admin Dashboard
+  - Created InterestForm component for expressing interest in annexation
+  - Added interest form to AddressChecker (shows when address is in annexation zone)
+  - Added interest form to TaxEstimator (shows after calculation completes)
+  - Created protected admin dashboard at `/admin` using Replit Auth
+  - Admin panel shows stats cards and table view of all interested parties
+  - Added "Golf Cart Freedom" as 6th pillar in BenefitsGrid
+  - Migrated from in-memory storage to PostgreSQL database with Drizzle ORM
+  - Email confirmation via Resend noted for future setup
 - **2024-11-25 (v3)**: Expanded Benefits section from 3 to 5 pillars with click-to-expand dialogs
   - Added: "Gain a Voice (Representation)" pillar about voting rights
   - Added: "Define Our Future (Self-Determination)" pillar about local vs County control